FAQ

 What do you strive to achieve with the BUDDY program?

-• We want every child not growing up in their own family to have at least one person they can trust, and for them to lead an independent life with dignity.
+• We want every child not growing up with their own family to have at least one person they can trust, and for them to lead an independent life with dignity.
 Because none of us would make it alone without the support of our family and friends.

 What exactly do you do in the BUDDY program?